M0ses/nm-plugin-sad/README.md

 **A plugin/dispatcher script for NetworkManager for siproxd and dnsmasq**

-This tool is a "plugin" for NetworkManager in form of a dispatcher script (located under /etc/NetworkManager/dispatcher.d) which starts siproxy and/or dnsmasq depending on your configurtion.
+This tool is a "plugin" for NetworkManager in form of a dispatcher script (located under /etc/NetworkManager/dispatcher.d) which starts/stops siproxy and/or dnsmasq (depending on your configuration).
+It listens on "vpn-up" or "vpn-down" requests given by network-manager.

 in my case i use it to: